Dan Sullivan (U.S. senator)

-Daniel Scott Sullivan (born November 13, 1964) is an American politician and attorney serving as the junior United States senator from Alaska since 2015.
+Daniel Scott Sullivan (born November 13, 1964) is an American politician, attorney, and Marine Corps veteran serving as the junior United States senator from the state of Alaska since 2015.
 A member of the Republican Party, Sullivan previously served as the commissioner of the Alaska Department of Natural Resources from 2010 to 2013, and as the Alaska Attorney General from 2009 to 2010.

-Sullivan grew up in a suburb of Cleveland, Ohio.
+Sullivan grew up in a suburb of Cleveland, Ohio and graduated from Culver Academies in Indiana.
 He studied economics at Harvard University, then earned joint foreign service and Juris Doctor degrees from Georgetown University.
-He was in active duty for the United States Marine Corps from 1993 to 1997, 2004 to 2006, and in 2009 and 2013.
+He was on active duty for the United States Marine Corps from 1993 to 1997, 2004 to 2006, and in 2009 and 2013.

 Between 1997 and 1999, he clerked for judges on the United States Court of Appeals for the Ninth Circuit and the Alaska Supreme Court.
-After working as an attorney in private practice in Anchorage, Alaska from 2000 to 2002, Sullivan moved to Maryland to work for the Bush administration; he worked with the National Economic Council and the National Security Council and later served as Assistant Secretary of State for Economic and Business Affairs.
+He worked as an attorney in private practice in Anchorage, Alaska, from 2000 to 2002.
+Sullivan moved to Washington, DC to work for the Bush administration; he worked with the National Economic Council and the National Security Council and later served as Assistant Secretary of State for Economic and Business Affairs.

-Sullivan ran in the 2014 election for the U.S. Senate seat held by Democratic incumbent Mark Begich.
-In August 2014, he won the Republican primary, defeating Alaska Lieutenant Governor Mead Treadwell and 2010 Senate nominee Joe Miller.
-Sullivan defeated Begich in the general election, 47.96% to 45.83%, a margin of 6,014 votes out of 282,400 cast.
-He was reelected in 2020, defeating independent challenger Al Gross by about 13 percentage points.
+Sullivan was first elected to the U.S. Senate in 2014, defeating Democratic incumbent Mark Begich after winning the Republican primary against Mead Treadwell and Joe Miller.
+He was reelected in 2020.

 Early life and education

 Sullivan was born and raised in Fairview Park, Ohio, the son of Sandra (née Simmons) and Thomas C. Sullivan.
-Sullivan's father is the president and CEO of RPM International, a publicly traded multinational corporation with over 15,000 employees that was founded by Sullivan's grandfather, Frank C. Sullivan.
+Sullivan's father was the president and CEO of RPM International, a publicly traded multinational corporation with over 15,000 employees that was founded by Sullivan's grandfather, Frank C. Sullivan.
+Sullivan's brother, Frank C. Sullivan, became the president and CEO of RPM in 2002.

-Sullivan graduated from Culver Military Academy in Indiana in 1983.
-He then studied economics at Harvard University, graduating in 1987 with a Bachelor of Arts degree magna cum laude.
-He then went to Georgetown University, where he jointly attended the Walsh School of Foreign Service and the Georgetown University Law Center, receiving joint Juris Doctor and Master of Science in Foreign Service degrees in 1993.
-Sullivan was a member of the Georgetown Law Journal and received his Juris Doctor degree with cum laude honors.
+Sullivan graduated from the Culver Military Academy in Indiana in 1983.
+He studied economics at Harvard University, graduating in 1987 with a Bachelor of Arts degree magna cum laude.
+He went to Georgetown University, where he studied at both the Walsh School of Foreign Service and Georgetown University Law Center, receiving joint Juris Doctor and Master of Science in Foreign Service degrees in 1993.
+Sullivan was a member of the Georgetown Law Journal and earned a Juris Doctor degree with cum laude honors.

 Early career

 Military service

-Sullivan joined the United States Marine Corps in 1993 after completing his law and foreign service degrees.
-He was on active duty from 1993 to 1997, when he transitioned to the U.S. Marine Corps Reserve.
-Sullivan has spent several years with a reconnaissance battalion based in Anchorage, and has since been recalled to active duty three times: from 2004 to 2006, again in early 2009, and for a six-week tour in Afghanistan in July 2013.
-Sullivan is currently a colonel in the Marine Corps Reserve.
-He is a recipient of the Defense Meritorious Service Medal.
+Sullivan commissioned into the United States Marine Corps as an Infantry Officer in 1993 after completing graduate school.
+He was on active duty from 1993 to 1997, when he transitioned to the U.S. Marine Corps Reserve as a Recon Marine.
+He was recalled to active duty three times: from 2004 to 2006, again in early 2009, and for a six-week tour in Afghanistan in July 2013.
+Sullivan was a colonel in the Marine Corps Reserve.
+He received the Defense Meritorious Service Medal.
+In 2024, Sullivan retired.